firebase/quickstart-cpp/messaging/testapp/readme.md

     > echo "systemProp.firebase_cpp_sdk.dir=/User/$USER/firebase_cpp_sdk" >> gradle.properties
     ```
 - Ensure the Android SDK and NDK locations are set in Android Studio.
-    * From the Android Studio launch menu, go to
+    * From the Android Studio launch menu, go to `File/Project Structure...` or
-    `Configure/Project Defaults/Project Structure` and download the SDK and NDK
+      `Configure/Project Defaults/Project Structure...`
+      (Shortcut: Control + Alt + Shift + S on windows,  Command + ";" on a mac)
-    if the locations are not yet set.
+      and download the SDK and NDK if the locations are not yet set.
     * Android Studio will write these paths to `local.properties`.

 **Build & Run**